CodeReclaimers/neat-python/examples/xor/README.md

 These simple examples are sometimes also useful as a debugging tool for *neat-python*, because you can step through the NEAT-specific code and watch what happens without getting swamped by the complexity of the networks and/or application code.

+Note that there is a significant amount of duplication between these scripts, and this is intentional.
+The goal is to make it easier to see what the example is doing, without making the user dig through a bunch of code that is not directly related to the NEAT library usage.

 ## The examples ##

 * `xor2.py` shows how to evolve a feed-forward neural network with sigmoidal neurons.
 This is currently the behavior